 module Memcache:Memcache support for OCaml.
-Based on it's text protocol.sig
+Based on it's text protocol.sig..end

 All text below is mainly revised protocol specification with some markups and simplifications.